grafana/synthetic-monitoring-agent/README.md

 code of 200 signals that the agent is ready.
 If the agent is not yet ready, the response has a status code of 503.

-Used in conjunction with the USR1 signal, you can use this mechanism to ask a running agent to disconnect from the API, and poll the `/ready` entrypoint in order to determine if the new agent has been able to connect already.
+Used in conjunction with the USR1 signal or `/disconnect` endpoint, you can use this mechanism to ask a running agent to disconnect from the API, and poll the `/ready` entrypoint in order to determine if the new agent has been able to connect already.